one-data-model/one-data-model.github.io/_pages/overview.md

 | Security            | Z-Wave                   |
 | Sensors             | Bluetooth SIG/ZigBee     |

+## The benefits

+OneDM SDF will make it easy for device vendors and SDOs to adopt a common language and definition format.
+If oneDM get descriptions of devices in a consistent format from diverse SDOs and vendors, the industry can more easily create adapter code and UI elements.
+Device vendors will begin to re-use the definitions of affordances that already exist rather than create new ones If the devices from diverse organizations have affordances that work in similar ways, we only need to adapt protocols and can re-use the UI elements.
+Existing rules, scenes, and behaviors will work correctly with new devices from a different SDO or vendor.
+When the interaction affordances are standardized, the customer experience will be improved as well-known and popular ways of interacting with device affordances emerge.
+Open source tools for OneDM and SDF will emerge as more people adopt OneDM.

+- Normalized device description to make it easy to create the adapter and driver code to integrate new devices.
+- Normalization of device models result in common platform code for rules. scenes, etc.
+- Normalization of the data and interaction models for improved customer experience.
+- Ultimate convergence of protocols, fewer adapter codes needed.
+- Reuse of the SDF language for ST internal models.

 ## The description format

 To achieve that goal the first step to take is to have a common way how to write down a model.